A poem by Isabelle Sorrells

 To attack all the journeys not yet traveled,

-And be ran again
+And to be run again

 The very next day.